rqzbeh/Deal_Hunter/README.md

 # Deal Hunter

-A Python script to monitor product prices on websites, automatically add items to basket on significant drops, and log changes.
+A **Windows-only** Python script to monitor product prices on websites, automatically add items to basket on significant drops, and log changes.
 Uses async concurrency for efficient multi-site monitoring with anti-blocking measures.

 ## Features